 1 effectiveness of the governance structures.
-During the 2 period 2016-2018 there were interim Chief Executives 3 and Interim Executive Directors who were members of the In addition, six out of eight 4 5 Non-Executive Directors were newly appointed during the 12:37 6 2016/2017 year.
-The appointment of Mr. Shane Devlin as 7 Chief Executive in 2018 allowed for the beginning of a 8 process to make substantive appointments to the senior August and November 2020 saw the end of tenures 9 team.
-10 for two long standing Non-Executive Directors.
-Thi s 12:37 11 created two vacant positions which, as I write, remain 12 The appointment of Dr. Maria O'Kane as Chief vacant.
-13 Executive in 2022 has seen the follow through on 14 completing the restructure and recruitment of permanent 15 and substantive posts across the senior leadership 12:37 16 team."
-17 18 So you've started that paragraph by saying "having 19 instability in the Board and senior executive team 20 directly impacts on the effectiveness of the governance 12:37 structures"; given the change of staff and the quite 21 22 high volume of turnover of personnel for Chief 23 Executive, what was your experience of the impact on 24 the effectiveness of the governance structures when you 25 were NED and latterly as Chair, what was the actual 12:38 impact of that?
-26 27 You want me to look then and now? Α.

-So this for me was without a doubt a moment in
+During the 2 period 2016-2018 there were interim Chief Executives 3 and Interim Executive Directors who were members of the 4 Trust Board.
+In addition, six out of eight 5 Non-Executive Directors were newly appointed during the 12:37 6 2016/2017 year.
+The appointment of Mr. Shane Devlin as 7 Chief Executive in 2018 allowed for the beginning of a 8 process to make substantive appointments to the senior 9 team.
+August and November 2020 saw the end of tenures 10 for two long standing Non-Executive Directors.
+This 12:37 11 created two vacant positions which, as I write, remain 12 vacant.
+The appointment of Dr. Maria O'Kane as Chief 13 Executive in 2022 has seen the follow through on 14 completing the restructure and recruitment of permanent 15 and substantive posts across the senior leadership 12:37 16 team."
+17 18 So you've started that paragraph by saying "having 19 instability in the Board and senior executive team 20 directly impacts on the effectiveness of the governance 12:37 21 structures"; given the change of staff and the quite 22 high volume of turnover of personnel for Chief 23 Executive, what was your experience of the impact on 24 the effectiveness of the governance structures when you 25 were NED and latterly as Chair, what was the actual 12:38 26 impact of that?
+27 Α. You want me to look then and now?
+28 110 Q. Yes, that would be helpful.
+29 Α. Okay.
+So this for me was without a doubt a moment in time for the Southern Trust that it is still reaping and hurting from, not having that stability at senior, exec and Board level.
+At that time - obviously I'm only one/two, well one year in in 2016, well I start in 2016, so my observations for the instability absolutely 12:38 rippled throughout the leadership team.
+You could see from their need to have leadership, to have a vision, to know where they were going and who was taking them there and what was going to happen when they got there and that they were doing it together as a body 12:39 corporate.